Wolfrite-CK3/Easier-Realm-Management/Steam Description.md

 Another important label is the "Question" label.
 This label I will add to issues involving questions by either me or others, about some potential suggestion.
 Much like the "Suggestion" label, this label invites to conversation, centered on the question asked, and again I would love any input from others.

 [h1] Supported languages [/h1]
-English
+English - By BlueishTigerDK (Steam) / andr9528 (GitHub)
+Korean - By fuzzypurge (Steam) / fuzzypurge (GitHub) French - By dodoz371 (GitHub)

 [h2] Want my mod to support your language? [/h2]

 If that is the case, then follow this short list, and add the missing translations.
 [olist]
-[*] Fork The  [url=https://github.com/WolfDKs-CK3-Modding/Easier-Realm-Management] GitHub Repository [/url] .
+[*] Fork the [url=https://github.com/WolfDKs-CK3-Modding/Easier-Realm-Management] GitHub Repository [/url] .
-[*] Make the necessary localization files and translations.
+[*] Make the necessary localization files and translations in your fork.
-[*] Create a Pull Request, wherein you explain the changes you have made i.e which language you have made support for.
+[*] Create a issue or write a comment to an existing issue on my issue page, stating which language you have made support for.
 [/olist]

 For this to work, CK3 has to support the language, so do keep that in mind.

 [h1] Incompatibility [/h1]
 [list]
-[*] Due to how it is coded, any mod that changes the Convert Religion Task, will be incompatibility, without a patch.
+[*] Due to how it is coded, any mod that changes the Convert Faith Task, will be incompatibility, without a patch.
 [*] Due to how it is coded, any mod that changes the Promote Culture Task, will be incompatibility, without a patch.
 [*] Due to how it is coded, any mod that changes the Increase Control Task, will be incompatibility, without a patch.
 [*] Due to how it is coded, any mod that changes the Develop County Task, will be incompatibility, without a patch.